-Students with children are advised to have contingency arrangements made for child-care
+Students with children are advised to have contingency arrangements made for child-care in case of illness or other unforeseen circumstances.

 Holidays/ Vacations

 Students are to follow the college holidays/vacation schedules as published in the current academic calendar.
 The dates published in the college catalog for the current year are used as the officially scheduled academic year.